 College of Law

 The College of Law (COL) is located in Ontario, California.
-It is fully accredited by the American Bar Association and offers a rigorous academic program for its J.D. that provides a solid foundation in legal theory, lawyering skills, analytical thinking, and ethics and professionalism – areas critical to the modern practice of law.
+It is accredited by the State Bar of California and offers a rigorous academic program for its JD that provides a solid foundation in legal theory, lawyering skills, analytical thinking, and ethics and professionalism – areas critical to the modern practice of law.
 Both curricular and co-curricular programs are structured so that a student’s legal education is grounded in the real world, preparing future lawyers to put the law to work.
 The College of Law has produced a substantial body of scholarship with national and global recognition.
-The University of La Verne Law Review holds an annual symposium, which brings law professors from across the country to the COL campus.

 A Commitment to Service

-Along with encouraging diversity, La Verne focuses on the individual, as evidenced in its 15:1 student/faculty ratio.
+Along with encouraging diversity, University of La Verne focuses on the individual, as evidenced in its low student/faculty ratio.
 Professors are personally engaged and committed to helping students achieve their academic and professional goals.

 The University has a long history of commitment to service.
 For more than 50 years, La Verne has sponsored a Summer Service program that partners with non-profit organizations in which students serve in various capacities.
 In addition, all undergraduates fulfill a community service requirement, while community engagement takes place in courses and through student clubs and organizations.